Head of Brand & Content

 Third, in order to build something like this you need to ensure your team has the following skill-sets:

 Finally and most importantly, building the model is only part of the task; you’ll also need to maintain it, as FB and Google APIs change on a regular basis.
 You’ll also need to perform numerous experiments to find the right use cases to make the data actionable for your campaigns.

 You could also use Google’s Enhanced Ecommerce reports to see the performance of your products per Google Analytics.
 After finding the product IDs you want to prioritise, you can export them and import the data to other platforms like Meta, then try to associate the ad spend to each product

 Just make sure you have a team of data scientists with the time to analyse, pull, and import elsewhere at least a couple times a day.

-Finally, our Product Marketing Platform (PMP) is a fast, user-friendly solution.
-ROI Hunter’s (PMP) gathers product-level data from across your channels, integrating it within the ROI Hunter platform.
+Finally, a Product Performance Management (PPM) platform is a fast, user-friendly solution.
+The ROI Hunter PPM platform gathers product-level performance data from across your channels, integrating it within ROI Hunter.

-ROI Hunter has 10,000+ users, an annual ad spend of over 500,000,000 USD, and is an official Facebook and Google Partner with engineering support.
+ROI Hunter has 10,000+ users, an annual ad spend of over $500,000,000 USD, and is an official Meta and Google Partner with engineering support.
 We are able to support however many API calls you need, and can offer a data model that improves daily with feedback from hundreds of enterprise retailers.

 Sound interesting?
-Check out how you can start building more effective dynamic ads on Facebook.
+Check out how you can start building more effective dynamic ads on Meta.